ktorio/ktor-documentation/topics/Testing.md

 To use a testing engine, follow the steps below:
 1. Create a JUnit test class and a test function.
-2. Use [withTestApplication](https://api.ktor.io/ktor-server/ktor-server-test-host/ktor-server-test-host/io.ktor.server.testing/with-test-application.html) function to set up a test environment for your application.
+2. Use `testApplication` function to set up a configured instance of a test application running locally.
-3. Use the [handleRequest](https://api.ktor.io/ktor-server/ktor-server-test-host/ktor-server-test-host/io.ktor.server.testing/handle-request.html) function to send requests to your application and verify the results.
+3. Use the [Ktor HTTP client](client.md) instance inside a test application to make requests to your server and verify the results.

 The code below demonstrates how to test the most simple Ktor application that accepts GET requests made to the `/` path and responds with a plain text response.